hoodunit/purescript-payload/README.md

 What other responses can be converted to spec responses?

+### Modified status or headers

-To modify the status or headers, handlers can return a `Response`, which is a wrapper around a record with `status` and `headers` fields.
-There are various helpers in the `Response` module for creating and modifying responses.
+To modify the status or headers, handlers can return a [Response](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Response#t:Response), which is a wrapper around a record with `status` and `headers` fields.
+There are various helpers in the [Response](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Response#t:Response) module for creating and modifying responses.

+### Errors

 To return an error, handlers can return `Either error val`, where `error` can be any encodable value.
 By default any arbitrary encodable value can be returned as an error with status 500 Internal Server Error, or arbitrary responses can be returned with the `Response` type.
 Error responses are not represented in the API spec and do not need to match the spec.

+### Static files

+Static files can be served using the [file](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Handlers#v:file) or [directory](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Handlers#v:directory) helpers in the [Handlers module](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Handlers).
+The provided handlers will add appropriate MIME types to responses and protect against directory traversal attacks.
+There is also [an example module for serving static files](./examples/files/Main.purs).

 ## Guards